Saudi signs deals worth $50 billion at investment event despite boycott

 “Saudi Arabia’s reforms are important and they are worth supporting,” he told Reuters.

-Saudi Arabia signed 25 deals worth $50 billion on Tuesday in the oil, gas, industries and infrastructure sectors with firms such as Trafigura, Total, Hyundai, Norinco, Schlumberger, Halliburton and Baker Hughes.
+Saudi Arabia signed 25 deals worth $50 billion on Tuesday in the oil, gas, industries and infrastructure sectors with firms such as Trafigura, Total, Hyundai, Norinco, Schlumberger, Halliburton and Baker Hughes. [nC6N1JG01M]

 Saudi Aramco said it signed 15 memoranda of understanding worth $34 billion.